Leafwing-Studios/meta-ddd/docs/project-docs/guidebook/metadata.md

 </div>

 ## Required Properties
-*Subtitle*
+*What we need it to do*

 The **required properties** of a system are, simply, the things that the system must be able to do.
 These are, in some sense, the opposite of the design constraints.

-The global required properties generally include the overall function of the whole project.
-These can be thought of as the end goals for what this project should accomplish.
+These can sometimes be thought of as the goals or function of the system.

 <div class="infobox">